francoislaurent/escale/README.md

 Coming features are:

 * resume interrupted upload/download
-* auto-clean locks on restart
+* auto-clear locks on restart
 * file auto-destruction when several pullers have been defined and one takes too much time to get its copy of the file
 * actually support multiple pullers
 * split and recombine big files
-* send an email to the maintainer when a client is aborting
 * more (symmetric) cryptographic algorithms and more cryptographic options
-* ask for username and password at runtime
 * OAuth support
 * SSH support